pos THE BINAURAL STETHOSCOPE

 MGH HMS

-Pictured above on the left is the Bulfinch Buiding of MGH, circa 1880, with its famous ether dome on top of the buiding.
+Pictured above in the middle is the Bulfinch Buiding of MGH, circa 1880, with its famous ether dome on top of the buiding.
 Ether was first used for anesthesia during surgery at the MGH in 1846.
-The dome shaped and glass ceiling of the surgical theater not only enabled surgeons to operate with natural daylight but also to remain awake while performing surgery on their sleeping patients as the fumes from ether rose to the top of the domed amphitheater.
+The dome shaped and glass ceiling of the surgical theater not only enabled surgeons to operate with natural daylight but also to remain awake while performing surgery on their sleeping patients as the fumes from ether rose to the top of the domed amphitheater, as shown in the current photo of the ether dome on the left.
 HMS moved off the Cambridge campus to Boston and was located adjacent to MGH from 1846 through 1883.
 The HMS is pictured in the foreground in the photo on right with the adjacent MGH in the background, circa 1875.
 In 1886, Reginald H. Fitz, Visiting Physician at MGH and the Shattuck Professor of Anatomical Pathology at HMS, published his seminal paper on "Perforating Inflammation of the Vermiform Appendix; with special reference to its early diagnosis and treatment".
 For the first time the term appendicitis was used to describe the most inflammatory disease of the right lower quadrant of the abdomen which was caused by inflammation of the appendix and that treatmant was early surgical removal of the inflammed appendix.

 Charles Huse Huse Collection Dr. Huse and Classmates